Clauses

 What is an adverbial clause?

-An adverb clause is a dependent clause that functions like an adverb.
+An adverbial clause is a dependent clause that functions like an adverb.

 Adverb clause questions: